Incogdino/pdfix/docs/index.md

 4. **Full Control**: With PDFix, you’re in complete control of your files and workflow.
 No uploads, no waiting, no third-party interference.

 PDFix safeguards your documents and empower you with a reliable and trustworthy tool for all your PDF needs.

+## Getting started

+To get started with using PDFix, check out the [Getting started](./contents/gettingStarted.md) page.